TRaSH-Guides/Guides/docs/Prowlarr/prowlarr-setup-flaresolverr.md

 1. Name of the Proxy in Prowlarr.
 1. The tags for this proxy.
 1. The full host path (including http and the port) to your FlareSolverr instance.

+    !!! tip
+        When using hotio containers with VPN, use the `.internal` domain (e.g., `http://flaresolverr.internal:8191`) for proper connectivity.

 1. The [FlareSolver Request maxTimeout value](https://github.com/FlareSolverr/FlareSolverr#-requestget){:target="\_blank" rel="noopener noreferrer"} Prowlarr should use for FlareSolverr requests.
 Must be between `1` second and `180` seconds (Default: `60` seconds).
 1. Test if your connection works.
 1. If it works click on `Save`.